 There are many characters in the film with greasy, dirty hair.
 Don’t be afraid to point this out to your tween.
 Ask the hard questions: “Does that look attractive?”
 “How do you think it smells?”
 Point out the fact that if they used shampoo how amazing their hair would look.
 Casually say, “using shampoo is key to great looking hair.”
 Most tweens need to use it every day for best results.

 Sweat stains are not attractive!
 Does your tween know this?
 Make sure they do.
-You could share with them that because they are growing their bodies are working hard to produce more hormones.
+You could share with them that because they are growing and their bodies are working hard to produce more hormones.
 Just because it is normal doesn’t mean it is good.
 Deodorant is their friend and they should apply it liberally every day (sometimes more than once) to avoid “pirate” like sweat stains and smells.

 The pirates always seem to be wearing the same grunge outfits.
 This is a great time to remind your kids that they should wear clean clothes every day.
 Even more important than clean clothes is clean underwear!
 Remind them that the place to find these clothes is in closets and drawers, not on the floor or in the dirty clothes basket.
 Thank heavens for washers and dryers!

 As the movie draws to an end present them with all of the fun products they need to overcome teenage funk.
 Offer to answer any questions they might have!
 And remember to have fun with it!

 Maybe your kids aren’t Pirate fans like mine!
 That’s okay!
 Get creative!
 Think outside of the box with how to teach personal hygiene to your tweens!

 Adapt this to your own tween’s needs.
 Do not give up!
 Hang in there!
 Be persistent!
 They will eventually get it.
 Good personal hygiene is an important life skill that they need to learn, like driving a car or managing money.